S3 PDF Upload

 docker run -p 8080:8080 \ -e UPLOAD_ALLOWED_DOMAINS="my-bucket.s3.amazonaws.com" \ ghcr.io/bambamboole/pdf-ua-api:latestSecurity

-Section titled “Security”The upload URL is validated with the same SSRF guard as asset fetching: private, loopback, and
+Section titled “Security”The upload URL is validated with the same guard as asset fetching: redirects are never followed

-the guard.
+deployments.
 Set UPLOAD_ALLOWED_DOMAINS to restrict uploads to specific hosts.

 Responses